wavefrontHQ/wavefront-spring-boot/README.md

   </dependencyManagement>
   ```

-- Add the `wavefront-spring-boot-starter` to your project.
+Finally, add the `wavefront-spring-boot-starter` to your project.

 Example:
   ```
   <dependency>
     <groupId>com.wavefront</groupId>